 Car riders are dismissed at 3:30 p.m. and should report directly to their specific car line.
 Students will continue to maintain social distancing while waiting to be picked up in the carline.

-3) Students are not to have cell phones out on car line unless permission has been sought from an adult.
+3) Students are not to have cell phones out on car line unless given permission from an adult.

 CHECKING STUDENTS OUT

-Only the student’s parent, legal guardian, or designee may check a student out from school.
+Only the PowerSchool designee may check a student out from school.

 1) Early checkouts will be coded unexcused until documentation from the medical office is returned.
 Your help in protecting our final forty minutes of instruction is greatly appreciated.